Medicare Advantage Plan Types

 You Want a Second Opinion at a Major Medical Center

-The situation: Your doctor has recommended surgery.
-You want a second opinion from a specialist at a well-known academic medical center — but that center isn’t in your plan’s network.
+The situation: Your doctor recommended surgery.
+You want a second opinion from a specialist at a well-known academic medical center — but it isn’t in your plan’s network.

 HMO